linebender/vello/sparse_strips/README.md

 This structure is **under active development** and subject to changes as the integration progresses.
 Contributions and feedback are welcome!

-## WebAssembly builds
+## WebAssembly tooling

-Browser-ready non-SIMD and SIMD128 builds are available in the [`web`](web) directory.
-Run the three SIMD128 modules, report their raw and gzip-compressed sizes, and enforce the raw size limits from the repository root with:
+The [`web`](web) directory contains development scripts for producing browser-ready WebAssembly builds and checking their sizes.
+Generated modules are written to `target/sparse-strips-wasm`; they are not pre-built artifacts included in this directory.
+Run the SIMD128 size check from the repository root
+with:

 ```bash
 ./sparse_strips/web/check_wasm_sizes.sh